Kav-Arna/team-site/on-pitch-prompts.md

 <p>Which Space am I in — 1, 2 or 3 — and what's my job right now?</p>
 </div>

-## In Possession — Beat the Next Line
+## In Possession — Play Forward if you can.

 *Think forward first.
 Scan before the ball arrives.
-Open body to see both goals if you can.*
+Open body to see both goals if possible.*

 <span class="space-tag">Space 1</span> Pin or bait — he jumps, pass.
 He holds (or retreats), drive into the space.